Implications of Seiberg-Witten map on type-I superconductors: London equations

-Analogue to the commutative deduction of London equation, we take NC Ampere's law Eq. (\ref{ampere2}) and taking the covariant derivative and the 4-dimensional Levi-Civita tensor in both sides on the NC constitutive relation Eq. (\ref{eq:noncommutative Ohm´s law})
+We procede now to obtain our NC version of Eq. (\ref{eq:London equation}).
+Analogue to the commutative version described above, we take NC Ampere's law Eq. (\ref{ampere2}), the covariant derivative and the 4-dimensional Levi-Civita tensor in both sides on the NC constitutive relation Eq. (\ref{eq:noncommutative Ohm´s law}), namely